metal-crow/Dark-Souls-1-Overhaul/README.md

 * Does not touch your original save file.
 Uses it's own copy to prevent bans on uninstall.

+* Fix bug where invalid eye and hair colors would cause multiplayer to not work.

 ### Overhaul

 * Gestures can be canceled via rolling